helidon-io/helidon-build-tools/docs-internal/archetype-v2.md

 -----------------------------------------
 ```

-Such a step requires not user action.
+Such a step requires no user action.
 Clicking the check box expands nested inputs:

 ```
 (2) Kubernetes